Single-path Bit Sharing for Automatic Loss-aware Model Compression: Further Studies

 \section{Further Studies}

-\jing{In this section, we conduct further studies for the proposed \methodshortname.
+In this section, we conduct further studies for our \methodshortname.
 1) We investigate the effect of the bit sharing scheme in Section~\ref{sec:effect_bit_sharing}.
-2) We explore the effect of the one-stage compression in Section~\ref{sec:effect_one_stage_compression}.
+2) We explore the effect of the one-stage compression scheme in Section~\ref{sec:effect_one_stage_compression}.
 3) We study the effect of the alternating training scheme in Section~\ref{sec:effect_algernative_training}.
-4) We provide more results on resource-constrained compression in Section~\ref{sec:comparisons_resource_constrained_compression}.}
+4) We explore the effect of different group sizes in Section~\ref{sec:effect_group_size}.
+5) We investigate the effect of SBS with non-power-of-two bitwidths in Section~\ref{sec:comparison_power_of_two_non_power_of_two}.
+6) We compare the training from scratch scheme with the fine-tuning strategy in Section~\ref{sec:fine_tuning}.